-Google recently announced the launch of its new suite of educational offerings called Google Workspace for Education.
-This replaces the previous package called G Suite for Education.
-The rebrand comes with several changes to how Google supports schools on its platform and how apps can integrate with Google Classroom.
-Here are some of the notable changes from G Suite for Education to Google Workspace for Education.
+Google recently announced the launch of its suite of educational offerings called Google Workspace for Education – replacing G-Suite for Education.
+The rebrand comes with several changes in how Google supports schools on its platform and app integration with Google Classroom.
+The notable changes are

-In 2020, Google rebranded most of its G Suite services to fall under the Google Workspace umbrella.
-However, Google did not change the name of G Suite for Education until February of 2021.
+In 2020, Google rebranded many G-Suite services to fall under the Google Workspace umbrella.
+But it didn’t change the name of G-Suite for Education until February 2021.
 Now, all of Google's productivity suites fall under the Google Workspace brand.

 New Pricing Tiers

-Google now offers four different tiers for schools who want to adopt Google Workspace for Education:
+Now Google offers 4 different tiers for schools who want to adopt Google Workspace for Education:

 - Google Workspace for Education Fundamentals (free for qualifying schools)